phocks/phocks.github.io/_posts/2014-07-31-the-neo-genesis.md

 Back before [tweeting into the void](https:twitter.com/phocks) became the rage, and all those mindless hours [reblogging obscenities](http://phocks.tumblr.com) on tumblr, the internet was a simpler place.
 I chronically chronicled [a full year](http://jb.phocks.org/) in the infancy of Blogger; I ran bleeding edge subversions of WordPress installations, now [horribly outdated](http://phocks.org/historic).

 This time I'm stripping it right down.
-Currently I'm typing this sentence into a text editor, and using [Jekyll](http://jekyllrb.com/) to generate static HTML code pushed through [GitHub Pages](https://pages.github.com/).
+Currently typing this sentence into a text editor, and using [Jekyll](http://jekyllrb.com/) to generate static HTML code pushed through [GitHub Pages](https://pages.github.com/).
 A touch inconsequential though really.

 The future unfolds.
 We are all travellers in time.

+In forging ahead new pathways are formed.
+For the past few days I have been learning this song on the piano -- a painstaking progress as I am pretty terrible still --